-Back in March I wrote about some fantastic vintage needlework pieces I had found at the thrift store in this post Today’s Thrift Store Haul.
+Anyway, I found some fantastic vintage needlework pieces at the thrift store a while ago Today’s Thrift Store Haul.
 The pieces I found were in excellent condition and I KNEW I could create something fabulous with them.

 Oh it’s so hard to make that first cut!

-But I did, cut it in two, added vintage trim and then rearranged the pieces.
+But cut it I did, cut it in two, added some vintage trim to the edges and then rearranged the pieces.

 I stitched them to the front of the canvas bag.
 It wasn’t easy since the bag was already finished but thank goodness a good portion of the bed of my sewing machine comes off to allow sewing in tight spaces.